LostLuma/Luma-Mode/README.md

 - Disable natural regeneration (Enable UHC mode from 1.6)
     - Players will have to set up beacons for permanent health regeneration
-- Animals can no longer be damaged by lightning
+- Sheep don't eat and thus permanently remove tall grass
-    - I do not enjoy this mechanic and would rather see more passive mobs around
+- Animals can no longer be damaged / killed by lightning
 - Wolves and Ocelots no longer target other passive mobs
     - I do not enjoy this mechanic and would rather see more passive mobs around